fieldtrip/website/reference/ft_plot_cloud.md

    'intersectcolor'     = string, Nx1 cell-array, or Nx3 vector specifying line color (default = 'k') 'intersectlinestyle' = string or Nx1 cell-array, line style specification (default = '-')
    'intersectlinewidth' = scalar or Nx1 vector, line width specification (default = 2)

+ The following inputs apply when 'cloudtype' = 'surf' and 'slice' = '2d' 'ncirc'           = scalar, number of concentric circles to plot for each
+                       cloud slice (default = 15) make this hidden or scale 'scalealpha'      = 'yes' or 'no', scale the maximum alpha value of the center circle with distance from center of cloud

  See also FT_ELECTRODEPLACEMENT, FT_PLOT_TOPO, FT_PLOT_TOPO3D
 ```